Stand-Up Comedian

 What was your first time on stage like?
 Were you hooked immediately?

-Asked by matt about 12 years ago
+Asked by matt over 12 years ago

 First time on stage was pretty amazing.
 Not the actual jokes of course, or the venue, or anything other than the opportunity to perform.
 Like most people who first do stand up, I had been thinking about doing it for a very long time (maybe 15 years), but never had the balls, or the knowledge of how to do it.
 Somedays I still feel like I don't have the knowledge to do it but back when you start you are really lost.
 Once I got off stage I remember thinking "Well that's it, thats what I want to do with my life" after that everything just kind of made sense.
 Being called a class clown in first grade and writing jokes for a radio station in college and having people say to me at parties "you're funny" all that just kind of clicked after I realized how much I loved performing.
 So to answer your question, yes i was hooked.
 Now my very first joke, being called "Crotch Karate" that's a whole new question.